3.2 Introduction

 -

-Bond Valuation: This challenge starts by charting the Treasury Yield curve.
+Bond Valuation: This assessment starts by charting the Treasury Yield curve.
 The next set of tasks examine the bond price sensitivity with the change in yield to maturity.
-Finally, the challenge will examine the relationship between YTM and the bond price for discount, par, and premium bonds.
+Finally, the assessment will examine the relationship between YTM and the bond price for discount, par, and premium bonds.

 -